01 First, create a trust policy for the new IAM role. Make a new policy document called ec2-role-trust-policy.json and paste the following:

 --count 1

-13 The command output should return the new EC2 instance configuration metadata (including the IAM Instance Profile metadata - highlighted):
+13 The command output should return the configuration metadata for the newly created EC2 instance:

 {